toji/webgpu-gltf-case-study/index.md

 Now that we've got a system in place for creating shader variants whenever we need it, it can be very tempting to want to apply that to everything!
 For example, what about when a material doesn't include a particular texture channel?
 Why not create a new shader variant that omits the texture lookup!
 That feels like an obvious optimization opportunity (especially for things like normal, occlusion, or emissive maps).
 Unfortunately it's generally not a great idea.

 Why?
-Well, first off, every shader variant that we create obviously requires a new render pipeline, and the more combinations of shader variants that can be created the more likely you are to have the number of shaders (and thus pipelines) you are using explode.
+Well, first off, every shader variant that we create obviously requires a new render pipeline.
+T he more combinations of shader variants that can be created the more likely you are to have the number of shaders (and thus pipelines) you are using explode.
 We just spent a majority of this document finding ways to reduce the number of pipelines we're using!
 Let's not sabatoge that with overly aggressive shader customization now!

 It's fairly unlikely that the cycles saved by, for instance, not sampling the occlusion map are going to make up for the overhead of more pipeline switching.
 It's often better to simply use a default texture and sample from it like usual, especially because the default textures _should_ be a single pixel, which means the value will be very effectively cached!

-That said, there are still some scenarios where the overhead of fully computing some aspect of a material if you know that the material properties don't require it CAN be beneficial.
-[Unreal Engine](https://www.unrealengine.com/en-US/blog/physically-based-shading-on-mobile), for example, has a "Fully Rough" variant of their PBR shaders that is used when an object has a constant roughness of 1 that cuts out a lot of reasonably expensive computation, especially for mobile devices.
+That said, there are still some scenarios where the omitting or simplifying some aspect of a shader if you know that the material properties don't require it CAN be beneficial.
+[Unreal Engine](https://www.unrealengine.com/en-US/blog/physically-based-shading-on-mobile), for example, has a "Fully Rough" variant of their PBR shaders that is used when an object has a constant roughness of 1.
+That cuts out a lot of reasonably expensive computation, especially for mobile devices.

 Even when using a shader variant that doesn't use a given material value, however, you almost never want to omit that value from the bind group.
-There's no requirement that a given pipeline makes use of every value present in a bind group, so having a value present that's only used by some pipelines is OK.
-Bind group variants are yet another thing that forces new pipeline variants as well as introducing questions about whether or not a given bind group can be used in a given situation.
-As long as the material property can be given a cheap default value (such as a 1 pixel texture or a zeroed out uniform in a buffer) it's best to keep your bind groups as uniform as possible, as you'll find it leads not only to more efficient binding in the render loop but also more flexibility as you expand your renderer.
+There's no requirement that a given pipeline makes use of every value present in a bind group, so having a value that's only used by some pipelines is OK.
+Bind group layout variants are yet another thing that forces new pipeline variants, as well as introducing questions about whether or not a given bind group can be used in a given situation.
+As long as the material property can be given a cheap default value (such as a 1 pixel texture or a zeroed out uniform in a buffer) it's best to keep your bind groups as similar as possible.
+You'll find it leads not only to more efficient binding in the render loop but also more flexibility as you expand your renderer.

-Times where you may want to consider creating bind group variants are when a given shader requires large bind group values that are not easily faked, such as skinning data.
+Times where you may want to consider creating bind group layout variants are when a given shader requires large bind group values that are not easily faked, such as skinning data.

 ## Part 5.3: One last render loop optimization

 At this point we've taken the material rendering as far as this document is going to take it, but there's still one more thing we can look at before wrapping up.

 Prior to the addition of materials our render loop was pretty tight, with a reasonably minimal amount of state setting to draw our scene.
-Now, however, we've added back in a per-primitive `setBindGroup()` for the material properties after working so hard to remove one in the instancing section earlier.
+Now, however, we've added back in a per-primitive `setBindGroup()` for the material properties after working so hard to remove one in the instancing section.
 Is there anything we can do about that?

 Turns out, yes!
 One thing we should consider is that it's fairly common for models, especially larger ones, to share materials across multiple meshes/primitives.
 Think of, for instance, the "sponza" scene.
 That model contains 25 materials and 33 primitives (many of which are instanced).
 Obviously some of the primitves must use the same material.

 Given this, it's likely that at least a few of our `setBindGroup()` calls are redundant.
-Would be nice to eliminate those, right?
+It would be nice to eliminate those, right?

-Thinking through the chain of dependencies, any given material may have properties which change the render pipeline (`doubleSided`, `alphaMode`), but there's also a good chance that many materials will be able to share a pipeline (assuming the primitives using the material have compatible buffer layouts).
-There's a good chance that when all is said and done the number of materials in our scene will be greater than or equal to the number of pipielines, and the number of primitives will be greater than or equal to the number of materials.
+Thinking through the chain of dependencies, any given material may have properties which change the render pipeline, but there's also a good chance that many materials will share a pipeline (assuming the primitives using the material have compatible buffer layouts).
+We can also predict that the number of materials in our scene will be greater than or equal to the number of pipielines, and the number of primitives will be greater than or equal to the number of materials.
 As such, ideally we'd like our render loop to look a bit more like this:

 * For each pipeline
    * Set pipeline